cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/core-concepts/middleware.md

 # Supported Middlewares

 To enable dynamic rules involved in profile creation, collecting contents and paid subscription, CyberConnect protocol provides various middlewares.
-There are three types of middlewares:
+There are two types of middlewares:

-1. `ProfileMiddleware`,
-2. `CollectMiddleware`
+1. `CollectMiddleware`
-3. `SubscribeMiddleware`.
+2. `SubscribeMiddleware`.

 They are smart contracts with logic executed before and after `profile creation`, `collect` and `subscribe` happens.

 <!-- Currently we support `PaidCollect` and `PaidSubscirbe` where users need to pay ERC20 token to collect a content or subscribe to a profile.
 We also support `PermissionedCollect` where the creator of the content specifies a whitelist. -->

 ## Subscribe Middleware